Multidisciplinary Mesothelioma Care at Washington Cancer Institute

 In addition to its specialty departments in medical, surgical and radiation oncology, the Washington Cancer Institute offers 11 site-specific cancer centers and a comprehensive pain center.
 It is part of the MedStar Washington Hospital Center, one of the 50 largest and most experienced hospitals in the United States.

 The Washington Cancer Institute was one of the first cancer programs in the nation to be recognized by the American Society of Clinical Oncology’s acclaimed Quality Oncology Practice Initiative Certification Program.
 Each year the cancer center diagnoses more than 1,400 new cases of cancer and serves more than 70,000 outpatients.

 In 1993, the cancer center launched the Peritoneal Surface Malignancies program to better serve patients with mesothelioma and other difficult cancers of the abdomen and pelvis.
-While these cancers have historically been associated with poor outcomes, WCI patients can benefit from the expertise of Dr. Paul Sugarbaker, a surgical oncologist and director of the Peritoneal Surface Malignancies program.
+While these cancers have historically been associated with poor outcomes, Washington Cancer Institute patients can benefit from the expertise of surgical oncologist Sugarbaker, who is also director of the Peritoneal Surface Malignancies program.

 Boasting more than 30 years of experience researching and treating rare abdominal cancers like mesothelioma, many consider Sugarbaker to be the world’s foremost expert in the treatment of peritoneal surface malignancies.
 He pioneered numerous specialty treatments, including the Sugarbaker procedure, which combines cytoreductive surgery with hyperthermic intraperitoneal chemotherapy (HIPEC).